 Try to encourage your dog to drink plenty of water.
 If your dog isn’t an enthusiastic drinker, you may want to give him a few ice cubes to chew.
 It may be helpful to give him some water that has been used to cook rice or chicken, as this may provide a bit more flavor and encourage him to lap it up like soup.

 Take your dog outside frequently so he can go ahead and clear out his digestive tract.
 This will also help him feel better more quickly than if he has to “hold it” for long periods of time.

-Twelve to 24 hours after the diarrhea appears to have subsided, start feeding your dog again.
+About 12 to 24 hours after the diarrhea appears to have subsided, start feeding your dog again.
 However, don’t just fill up his food dish and let him stuff himself.
-Instead, you’ll want to give him several very small meals over the course of a day or so to let his intestines recover gradually.
+Instead, you’ll want to give him several very small meals comprised of bland food (boiled or baked chicken and white rice) over the course of one to three days to let his intestines recover gradually.

 It’s also worth considering if any long-term changes to your dog’s diet need to be made.
 If diarrhea is a regular problem for your pooch, talk it over with your vet and consider switching to a dog food designed for dogs with sensitive stomachs or discuss switching your dog to a different medication or other supplements (if he’s taking anything)

 Are There Any Good Dog-Friendly Alternatives to Imodium?